Arshdeep-Singh-01/Real-Time-TradeBot/README.md

 - [x] Periodically Fetches stock data from the Polygon.io API
 - [x] Analyzes stock data and predicts whether to buy, sell, or observe (Bot activity)
 - [x] Allows users to view stock data and latest predictions by the bot
 - [x] Represents a dynamic chart of stock data and the actions made based on predictions.
-Each point on chart represents a stock transaction. (:red_circle: - Sell, :green_circle: - Buy, :black_circle: - Observe)
+Each point on chart represents a stock transaction. (🔴 - Sell, 🟢 - Buy, ⚫ - Observe)
 - [x] Generates a report of stock transactions for a given number of transactions (CSV file)

 ![Real-Time TradeBot](./images/trade-bot-screenshot.png)